pykeio/vmc/README.md

 # `vmc`
 An asynchronous implementation of the [Virtual Motion Capture Protocol](https://protocol.vmc.info/) in Rust.

-While this crate is intended specifically for Virtual Motion Capture, it can also be used as an implementation of the [Open Sound Control](https://opensoundcontrol.stanford.edu/) protocol which VMC is based on.

 ## Examples
 See [`examples/`](https://github.com/vitri-ent/vmc/tree/main/examples/) for more detailed examples.